ChrisWhealy/geo_server/README.md

 ## Server Performance

-Within the server, information about towns and cities is organised alphabetically by country; therefore, setting the `starts_with` query string parameter set to `true` will return a result much faster because the server knows that it only need search for towns/cities starting with the first letter of the `search_term`.
-In this case, towns and cities starting with other letters are simply ignored.
+Within the server, there is a child server for each country.
+Within each country server, information about the towns and cities is organised alphabetically; therefore, setting the `starts_with` query string parameter to `true` will return a result much faster because each country server knows it can ignore all towns/cities starting with some letter other than the first letter of the `search_term`.